-6.5 Compilation of the Final Amendment Report
+6.7 Compilation of the Final Amendment Report

-Following the 30-day commenting period of the Draft Amendment Report the comments received will be incorporated into the Final Amendment report, along with a Comments and Responses Report (CRR).
-The Final Amendment Report will be submitted to the DEFF in line with Regulation 19 (1)(a) of the 2014 NEMA EIA Regulations (as amended) for decision-making.
+Following the commenting period of the Draft Amendment Report and the further commenting period of the Revised Draft Amendment Report, the comments received have been incorporated into the Final Amendment report, along with a Comments and Responses Report (CRR).
+The Final Amendment Report is being submitted to the DEFF in line with Regulation 19 (1)(a) of the 2014 NEMA EIA Regulations (as amended) for decision-making.